department-of-veterans-affairs/content-build/README.md

 | Safari / iOS Safari       | 9               |                                        |
 | Chrome / Android Web view | 44              | _Latest version with >0.5% of traffic_ |
 | Firefox                   | 52              | _Latest version with >0.5% of traffic_ |

+## Keeping `content-build` in sync with `vets-website`

+1. Open a `vets-website` terminal
+2. Pull latest
+3. Open a `content-build` terminal
+4. Open the [commits page of the `master` branch for `vets-website`](https://github.com/department-of-veterans-affairs/vets-website/commits/master) in a browser
+5. In the `content-build` terminal, run `git log` to see the most recent commits
+6. Find the most recent `content-build` commit in `vets-website`, and start with the commit after the most recent `content-build` commit
+7. Open each commit, and scan the filenames to see if the commit should be in the `content-build` repo
+   - If it's an app-specific file (for example, `src/applications/*`), it's reasonably safe to assume that file can be ignored
+   - if it's a content-build-related file (for example, `src/site/*`), it's reasonably safe to assume that file need
+8. If there are no content-build files, then you can ignore that commit.
+9. If there are content-build files, in the `vets-website` terminal, run `git format-patch -1 ${SHA}` to create a patch file of that commit in the `vets-website` directory
+   - For example, `git format-patch -1 cb0609fedfe887ca48ee68eaa3198245db0718a0`
+10. In the `content-build` terminal, run `git am --signoff < ../vets-website/${PATCH_FILE}`
+    - For example, `git am --signoff < ../vets-website/0001-Fix-padding-for-event-section-vamc-14138.patch`
+11. After the patch is successfully applied, in the `vets-website` terminal, run `rm ${PATCH_FILE}` to delete the patch file
+    - For example, `rm 0001-Fix-padding-for-event-section-vamc-14138.patch`
+12. Proceed to the next commit